Police nab suspect in Foxboro after chase in allegedly stolen vehicle

 Police also say they found another bag of white powder, near where Bautista was found, and four cellphones, according to the report.

-State police were searching the area where Bautista ran to determine if he discarded a firearm or any other evidence as he ran, according to a state police spokesman.
+State police were searching the area where Batista ran to determine if he discarded a firearm or any other evidence as he ran, according to a state police spokesman.

 State police say they were at the apartment complex as part of an investigation into the theft of a large number of car thefts from auto dealerships.